Ayaan-Imran/Water-molecules---A-text-editor/README.md

-# Water-molecules---A-text-editor
+# Water-molecules
-This my text editor I created with python
+Water molecules is a text editor created with python.
+It has all basic functions.

+**New functions will be added**